On This Page

 Is advertising permitted in plazas?

 No. Advertising is not permitted in the plazas.
-Banners on light poles, however, may be installed in accordance with the DOT Banner Permit Program.
+Banners on light poles, however, may be installed in accordance with the NYC DOT Banner Permit Program.
 In general, the banners must promote cultural exhibits and events or public or historical events which foster tourism and/or enhance the image of the City (see section 14 of the City's Highway Rules).
 Learn more about Banner Permits

 Do plazas generate income?